LAST UPDATED: August 1, 2019

 A: There is no standard pressure for any tire as it depends on the weight of your vehicle.
 You should use the tire pressure recommended by your car’s manufacturer.
 The recommended pressure is indicated inside the door jamb on your driver’s side.
 Do not deviate from that pressure as it may lead to faster wear of your treads, especially on the central part.
 However, slightly higher tire pressure may be recommended if you’re switching to larger tires.

-Our top pick is the Michelin Pilot Super Sport.
+Our top pick is the Michelin Pilot Sport Performance Radial Tire.
 It features the latest technologies that keep the tire heat resistant and offer longer treadwear.

 If you are on a budget, you should go for the Hankook Ventus, which is a high-performance summer tire that’s also fuel-efficient.